 Here’s the breakdown of SKEPTIC’s components as well as how we see it being used for institutions of higher education:

 - S (Socio-demographics) – What demographic trends are institutions facing?
-These include the differences in educating members of different age groups (think Boomers vs. Millennials, for instance) as well as students from different social-economic groups.
+These include the differences in educating members of different age groups (think Boomers vs. Millennials, for instance) as well as students from different socioeconomic groups.
 You can see this category’s importance when looking at the declining enrollments that many institutions are currently facing.
-Socio-demographics also show up in employee decisions, whether in hiring, policymaking or training and development.
+Socio-demographics also show up in employee decisions, whether in hiring, policymaking, or training and development.

-- K (Competition) – Competition takes on many forms these days, such as higher education institutions in the area as well as entities offering certificate programs.
+- K (Competition) – Competition takes on many forms these days, such as higher education institutions in the area, as well as entities offering certificate programs.
 In some cases, corporations and businesses develop their own offerings through professional development, thus serving as potential competitors to higher education.
 And we can’t forget online competitors such as Smartly that are touting free MBA programs.

 - P (Political and regulatory) – This category should come as no surprise, considering the animosity expressed about higher education by policymakers at the federal and state levels.
 Therefore, this category offers the opportunity to think critically about potential long-term ramifications concerning politics, funding, and regulatory decisions.